swanss/FragFold/README.md

 As an alternative to the above steps, you can also use the provided docker container: `fragfold_img`

-# Examples
+# Example

-The following are examples derived from the manuscript.
+The following are example is derived from the manuscript.

 ## Predict homomeric interactions between full-length FtsZ and fragments

+### Submit ColabFold jobs

 If you're working on a cluster where the compute nodes have internet access